Last Updated on

 If you are new parents, discussing your baby’s pooping habits must be a regular thing now.
 You’ll be surprised at how much you think, discuss, and worry about your baby’s poop schedule.
-If your baby has a hard time passing stool or passes a lot of gas, then without a doubt, you will worry and might think of ringing doctors at odd hours.
+If your baby has a hard time passing stool or passes a lot of gas daily, then without a doubt, you will worry and might think of consulting your baby’s paediatrician at odd hours.
 We understand your concern, but there is no need to panic.
-Your little one might be suffering from constipation, and it is common in babies and toddlers.
+Your little one might be suffering from constipation, and it is very common in babies and toddlers.

-The food that a baby consumes directly influences his pooping habits.
-There are some foods which tend to constipate babies, especially when you start giving solid foods to them.
-Read on to know about the various food substances that cause and relieve constipation in children, and find out how you can ensure that your child has a good bowel movement.
+A child’s pooping habits will depend on his eating habits.
+There are some foods which tend to constipate babies, especially when you start giving them solid foods.
+Read on to know about the various foods that can cause and relieve constipation in children, and find out how you can ensure that your child has a good bowel movement.

 Foods That Cause Constipation in Infants

-If your child has just started eating solid foods and he is having difficulty in passing stool or has dry and hard stool, then it is a sign of constipation.
-There are many causes of constipation in babies, but it primarily depends on your baby’s fluid intake and diet.
-If you are checking your baby’s diet plan, then keep in mind this list of foods that may cause constipation in babies.
+If your child has just started eating solid foods and he is having difficulty in passing stool or has a dry and hard stool, then it is a sign of constipation.
+Baby’s fluid intake and diet will determine his bowel movements.
+Here is a list of foods that cause constipation in babies.

 1. Milk Protein